1087th F1 GRAND PRIX | 58th CANADIAN GRAND PRIX | 42nd GRAND PRIX AT CIRCUIT GILLES VILLENEUVE

 WHAT HAS CHANGED AT THE CIRCUIT SINCE LAST YEAR?

-There will be three DRS zones at the 2023 Canadian Grand Prix, the same as in 2022.
-There are two detection points – after Turns 5 and 9.
+It’s yet to be announced how many DRS zones there will be at the 2025 Canadian Grand Prix.
+Last year, there were three DRS zones.
+Usually, there are two detection points – after Turns 5 and 9.
 The activation zones are on the main straight, between Turns 7 & 8 and on the back straight.

 CIRCUIT GILLES VILLENEUVE TRACK GUIDE